 Email may be the go-to communication tool for working remotely, but conversations back and forth can take time.
 Long email threads can quickly get confusing, too.

 At IDI, we use email whenever it's practical, but we also leverage other communication tools to make sure people's communication needs are fully covered.

-Glip is an instant messaging system by RingCentral that lets individuals chat one-on-one in real-time.
+RingCentral Video is an instant messaging system that lets individuals chat one-on-one in real-time.
 Departments can use it to communicate to their whole group.
 It's a great way to get questions or issues taken care of right away.
 It also creates a sense of having a real conversation — which can be greatly needed when you're stuck home alone all day.

 Video conferencing software like GoToMeeting and Zoom give you a more interactive experience.
 We use RingCentral to conduct our leadership team and departmental meetings online.

 Keep a Tight Communication Loop

 I can't state how important it is to keep everyone connected and informed when they're all working from home.
 Make sure there’s a tight communication loop with all employees that can be delivered remotely.

 Every morning, IDI's leadership team huddles up online for a report out.
 Then, every evening, they check in again.
 After each huddle, our VP sends company-wide emails to let all our employees know about news and updates, any issues a department might be having.